Deepbaran/udemy-golang/README.md

 - := can only be used when declaring and intializing a varaible for the first time and not for reassigning.
 - There are not try-catch or Error Handling in Golang as of yet.
 - Go by default is pass by value language
+- Go does not support overloading.
+So we cannot have two functions having same name even if their arguments are different.
+Unless they are reveiver functions and are bounded to different types.

 ## Questions